freedomson/playkubo/README.md

 # password is "raspberry"
 ```

-- If you failed to connect please open your Router admin interface and list your connected devices and update the Ansible Inventory file *hosts* according.
+- If you failed to connect please open your Router admin interface and list your connected devices and update the Ansible Inventory file <b>hosts</b> according.
-You may also try to run *nmap  -sn  192.168.1.0/24* in order to find your PLAYKUBO ip address.
+You may also try to run <b>nmap  -sn  192.168.1.0/24</b> in order to find your PLAYKUBO ip address.

 ### 3. Credits